 The Case Against Tether

 Tether’s premise, when it was launched, was a simple one.
 Each circulating token was to be backed by a US dollar to guarantee liquidity and immediate redemption for investors in crypto’s high risk ecosystem.
-That premise worked in a nascent ecosystem, where valuations and transactions were measured in thousands or, in rare instances, millions of dollars.
+It’s function as a bridge with fiat helped bring new investors into crypto.
+Tether’s premise worked well in the first few years of crypto because token valuations and transaction numbers were measured in thousands or, in rare instances, millions of dollars.

 The situation changed five years ago, when crypto markets exploded on the back of relentless media coverage.
-More traders of cryptocurrencies translated to more demand for Tether tokens because most of the crypto universe remains inaccessible to fiat currency.
+More traders of cryptocurrencies translated to more demand for Tether tokens because most of the crypto universe remains inaccessible to fiat currency even today and there were few to no alternatives to Tether.

 According to data from analytics firm Messari, Tether had 15 million circulating tokens at the beginning of 2017.
 By May 2022, that figure had ballooned to 83.2 billion.
 That figure does not include the token’s liquid supply locked up in smart contracts or its use in projects as a backstop for their own reserves.
 At the very least, then, the company backing Tether – iFinex – has had to print more than 82 billion tokens to manage demand.